 In Myanmar, Facebook is synonymous with the Internet, supplying entertainment, social connectivity, memes, and news-much like the rest of the world-along with farming-specific information.
-Aside from high data costs, given the corporation's well documented privacy violations, and dark patterns in manipulating user behaviour, the reliance on Facebook as a gatekeeper to content merits pause.
+Aside from high data costs, given the corporation's well documented privacy violations, and dark patterns in manipulating user behaviour, the reliance on Facebook maintaining multiple devices.
+Access to mobile phones rose from

+2016).
+A new entry-level smartphone such as a Huawei Y3 costs as a gatekeeper to content merits pause.
 The extent to which rural users understand the broader picture varies considerably.
 In the words of one farmer, "I used to have Facebook before but not anymore, because it costs too much money to use data and it makes me procrastinate from doing my work" (PB-IND-C01 Farmer Couple).
-A labourer uses Facebook at the start of the day